Aleph-One-Marathon/alephone/README.md

 Windows dependencies are managed by [vcpkg](https://github.com/microsoft/vcpkg).

-Note this important recommendation in the vcpkg getting-started guide: _If installing globally, we recommend a short install path like: C:\src\vcpkg or C:\dev\vcpkg, since otherwise you may run into path issues for some port build systems._
+Note this important recommendation in the vcpkg getting-started guide: _If installing globally, we recommend a short install path like: C:\src\vcpkg or C:\dev\vcpkg, since otherwise you may run into path issues for some port build systems._ Spaces in the path and non-ASCII characters can also cause problems.
+These notes apply to the Aleph One source location as well.

 Download, bootstrap, and install vcpkg: